 In the afternoon you’ll tour New Delhi, with a drive past the stately government buildings of the British era, including the Presidential Palace.
 End the tour at the ancient observatory of Qutab Minar.

 Day 3 Kanha

-Transfer to the airport for a flight to Jabalpur.
-On arrival in Jabalpur you will be received at the airport and driven to Kanha National Park (4 hours).
+Transfer to the airport for a flight to Jabalpur and driven on to Kanha National Park (4 hours).